Marcus Semien Player Props: Rangers vs. Blue Jays

 Marcus Semien At The Plate

-- Semien has driven home a run in 34 games this season (49.3%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on five occasions..
+- Semien has had at least one RBI in 48.6% of his games this year (34 of 70), with two or more RBI 13 times (18.6%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.